Panel finds Detroit in dire shape; up to governor to act

 “The team collectively believes the city needs assistance in making the difficult decisions necessary to achieve the significant reforms that are so crucial to the city’s long-term viability,” Dillon said in a statement.

 The report did not officially recommend the appointment of an outside manager, although Dillon said the review team believes one is needed.
-The team felt the decision should be left up to Snyder, he said.
+The team, however, felt the decision should be left up to Snyder, he said.

-Snyder, a Republican, plans to review the report “carefully and closely,” according to spokeswoman Sara Wurfel.

-“He won’t make a determination immediately, but sooner rather than later,” she added.
-Snyder has 30 days to act on the report.
+“The city continues to struggle mightily beneath the weight of chronic deficits and its long-term liabilities,” Ronald Goldsberry, an independent consultant and member of the review team, said in the statement.
+“Add to the mix a city governance structure that resists meaningful, structural change, and you have what we have deemed a financial emergency.”

 The report described a chaotic administration of the city.
 For example, it said Police Department and city officials gave differing figures on police staffing, and the review team could not resolve the discrepancies.